 Kuflink* mostly does short-term “bridging” property loans, although over the years it has increasingly approved more development loans as well.

-Why is Kuflink one of the best peer-to-peer lending providers?
+Why is Kuflink one of the best peer-to-peer lending providers in the UK?

 - These loans typically charge borrowers a total annualised rate, including fees, of about 15% to 20%.
-The high cost is partly to cover the potential risks in this kind of lending, which are reflected both in the 7.00% lending rates and generous cashback Kuflink pays lenders of up to 4%.
-The high rates are also largely to cover the difficulty of assessing these borrowers, as well as the costs in chasing loan payments, managing borrowers and to make any inevitable delays in loan payments worthwhile.
+The cost is partly to cover the potential risks in this kind of lending, which are reflected in the 9.00% lending rates.
+Yet the high borrower rates are mostly to cover the difficulty of assessing these borrowers, as well as the costs in chasing loan payments, managing borrowers, and to make any inevitable delays in loan payments worthwhile.

 - Kuflink has established an excellent record of repayment on loans of this type and this borrower profile.
-You would typically see a lot of these being repaid some time after the initially agreed date – earning more interest while you wait – and with quite a few borrowers needing official chasing of debts to encourage repayment.
+You would typically see a lot of these being repaid some time after the initially agreed date – earning more interest while you wait – and with quite a few borrowers being chased to encourage repayment.
 This is true of Kuflink, too.
-Kuflink shows it has what it takes to manage these loans.
+Kuflink has demonstrated it has what it takes to manage these loans.

-- Looking at its maturer loans to see what happens after loans are rolled into new loans or extended, 85% of its loans initially due to be repaid at some point up to the end 2020 have already been settled, even though many loans needed additional time due to the pandemic.
+- Looking at its more mature loans to see what happens after loans are rolled into new loans or extended, over 95% of its loans initially due to be repaid at some point up to the end 2020 have already been settled, even though many loans needed additional time due to the pandemic.
 While I expect some bad debts from what's left, there's no conceivable scenario where lenders spread across lots of loans can expect to make an overall loss on any of its mature cohorts of loans.

 - There are few options in the P2P space that are focused mostly on bridging, offer this level of risk, and provide sufficient data, access and information to 4thWay and the public, and that can demonstrate good results across a large number of loans.
 But Kuflink is one of them.

-- Just 8/183 loans issued since the pandemic hit the UK are junior loans.
-This is down from 1/3 of the loans being junior loans.
-I think this reflects both an increasing maturity on the part of Kuflink as well as the desire to control the risks more since the pandemic.
+- Around 15% of loans now are junior loans, down from 1/3 historically.
+I think this reflects both an increasing maturity on the part of Kuflink as well as the desire to control the risks even more, despite their excellent historical results.

 - Kuflink stands out as it was able to keep funding loans through the pandemic, while maintaining and improving on its existing lending standards.